-Navient is one of the nation’s largest federal student loan servicers.
-If you have federal student loans, there’s a good chance that Navient may be your servicer.
-Since 2017, Navient has been mired in a growing number of lawsuits, including suits from the Consumer Finance Protection Bureau (CFPB), several state attorney generals, and a group of teachers.
+Since 2017, Navient has been mired in a growing number of lawsuits, including suits from the Consumer Financial Protection Bureau (CFPB), several state attorney generals and a group of teachers.

-Let’s take a look at where this all began and how we got to where we are today.
+Let’s take a look at why legal action against Navient Corporation began and how it got to the point it’s at today.

 The CFPB lawsuit

-- Failed to correctly apply or allocate borrower payments to their accounts
+- Failed to correctly apply or allocate borrower student loan payments to their accounts

-- Steered struggling borrowers toward multiple forbearances instead of an income-driven repayment (IDR) plan
+- Steered struggling borrowers toward multiple forbearances instead of income-driven repayment plans

 - Deceived private student loan borrowers about cosigner release requirements